 PS: Lentils are one of the best plant-based protein sources, packing up to 12 grams into just a ½-cup serving!
 It’s the secret to an extra filling and indulgent vegan wellington.

-Mushrooms.
 I used a combination of shiitake and cremini mushrooms in the filling, but you can use any variety you like.
-If you use button mushrooms, keep in mind that they may need to be cooked for longer because they have a higher water content.
+If you use white button mushrooms, keep in mind that they may need to be cooked for longer because they have a higher water content.

-Fresh herbs.
 Fresh thyme and rosemary bring a potent woodsy depth of flavor to the filling.

 Tip: Use an extra sprig or two to rest on top of the wellington as a simple, yet elegant garnish.